-Where can you go in the North Georgia mountains and drink craft beer in three different breweries?
+Where can you go in the North Georgia mountains and drink craft beer in two different breweries?
 Or hop a vintage train and ride through the mountains to Tennessee and have craft beer at two breweries?
 You can do both in Blue Ridge, GA, just a little over an hour (1 hour, 9 minutes) day trip from our inn in Dahlonega.
 Check out more below on this Blue Ridge day trip.

 Blue Ridge has long been known for its train offering a scenic 4 hour 26 mile round trip through the mountains north of town to McCaysville, Ga and Copperhill, Tennessee.
 The downtown Blue Ridge area has grown in recent years offering numerous shops and restaurants.
-There also three craft breweries in town as well which is amazing for a town of about 1,400 (2017 census).
+There also two craft breweries in town as well which is amazing for a town of about 1,400 (2017 census).

 For driving directions to Blue Ridge from our inn check out the map at the bottom of the page.